 Who knew that Uncle Sam came in so many forms?

-In addition, I didn’t know the requirements of income taxes, especially for self-employed individuals.
-I thought you just paid your income taxes once per year when you filed your tax return, but NO – I was penalized over $4000 because I didn’t make quarterly “estimated tax payments”.
+We thought you just pay your income taxes once per year when you filed your tax return, but NO – we were penalized over $4000 because we didn’t make quarterly “estimated tax payments”.

-Fortunately, after becoming a CPA and studying this much more, not only was I able to figure this out for our own business, but many other businesses who are struggling with the same thing.
+Fortunately, after becoming a CPA and studying this much more, not only were we able to figure this out for our own business, but many other businesses who are struggling with the same thing.

 Lastly, the information in this post is solely for informational purposes only.
 It is not meant to take the place of legal and accounting advice specific to your business.

-Let’s start with the simplest to understand, but most expensive tax – income taxes.
+Let’s start with the simplest to understand, but most expensive tax which is income taxes.

 What are Income Taxes?